bennettzug/musicplayer/README.md

 3) Product → Archive.
 4) In the Organizer, select the archive → Distribute → Copy App, then save the `.app`.
 5) Copy the exported `MusicPlayer.app` to `/Applications` and open (use “Right-click → Open” on first launch).

-## Features & notes
-- Album browser sidebar with search; click an album to play.
-- Now playing shows art, track metadata, scrubber, transport, volume, and an optional queue.
-- Spacebar toggles play/pause when the app is focused and no text input has focus.
-- Background gradient adapts to album art; text color auto-adjusts for contrast.
-- Library path is persisted via security-scoped bookmarks; “Rescan (Clear Cache)” purges and rebuilds the library cache.
-- Last.fm scrobble/now-playing support when linked.

-## Hotkeys
-- Spacebar: play/pause (only when app is active and you’re not typing).